 Direct trains between Bucharest and Istanbul have been re-established with the completion of the new track between Dimitrovgrad and Svilengrad in southern Bulgaria and the opening of the new railway terminus for the Marmaray line at Halkali in the south-west of Istanbul.
 The Bosphorus-bound train now leaves Bucharest North station just after noon and arrives in Halkali at just after seven in the morning.
 Travellers can now connect with the west and east of Istanbul from Marmaray stops at Yenikapı (for the old city), at Sirkeci (the old terminus station for the Orient Express), and at Üsküdar and Pendik on the Asian side of the Bosphorus.

-With high-speed tracks being built between Halkali and Kapikule, on the border with Bulgaria, between Dimitrovgrad in Bulgaria and Nis in Serbia, the original southern Orient Express route will soon be back in place.
+With high-speed tracks between Halkali and Kapikule, on the border with Bulgaria, between Dimitrovgrad in Bulgaria and Nis in Serbia, the original southern Orient Express route is back.
 A direct service would require the collaboration of Turkish Railways with Bulgarian and Serbian Railways, and with Croatian, Slovenia, Austrian, Swiss and German Railways.
 With a direct service between Serbia and Switzerland already in place, the return of the Orient Express is only a matter of time.

 The streets of Istanbul are full of aromas that tease and tempt but none capture the tastes of this wise old city like the smell of grilled mackerel.
 Still known as a street food because of ancient associations with the fishers of the Bosphorus, balık ekmek is synonymous with the tourist centres of Eminönü and the Galata Bridge.
 Crunchy loaves and oily fishes are a throwback, one of the oldest traditional foods in the world.